nutella-framework/nutella_framework/README.md

 1. _tmux_ (version >= 1.8.0).
 Do yourself a favor and use [Homebrew](http://brew.sh/) if you are on OSX.
 1. _node.js_ (version >= 0.10.0).
 Yes, really, you need to install node becaue we use it to run the broker that handles all communications between all the pieces of the framework.
 Do yourself a favor and use [nvm](https://github.com/creationix/nvm).

- To install nutella, simply do:
+Once you have all the pieces that you need, to install nutella simply do:
 ```
 gem install nutella_framework
 ```